Reading for writers: the short story (a fortnightly course)

 When I've finished, what course can I do next?

-You may wish to join one of our short story writing courses, or continue to hone a specific element of craft such as character or point of view in one of our Craft Focus courses.
-Check out our prospectus for further information.
+Our Craft Focus series is also available to writers who wish to focus on an isolated element of fiction writing craft.
+We offer short intensive courses in developing character, plot, setting, point of view, and more.
+See our website or contact the department for advice on how you can build a programme of fiction writing study.
 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.